Limitations for adaptive quantum state tomography in the presence of detector noise: Methods

 Most standard measurement strategies have a worst-case infidelity scaling of $\propto 1/\sqrt{N}$ \cite{Mahler2013, Bogdanov2009}.
 According to the Gill-Massar bound, there is an upper limit to the achievable infidelity scaling of any estimator, which is proportional to $1/N$ \cite{Gill2000}.
 Consequently, an estimator is considered asymptotically optimal if it obtains the scaling $1/N$ as $N$ approaches infinity, despite the possibility of further improvements to the scaling coefficient being possible.

-In most experiments, the target states are pure states and it would therefore seem natural to use a pure-state estimator when estimating the states.
-There are, however, two major drawbacks in restricting a state estimator to only pure states.
-Firstly, the space of pure states is not convex, and it is not guaranteed that the likelihood function is monoidal in this space \cite{BlumeKohout2010}.
+In most experiments, the target states are pure states, and it would therefore seem natural to use a pure-state estimator.
+Such a rank-appropriate estimator would recover optimal $1/N$ infidelity scaling without any adaptive measurements at all \cite{Struchalin2018, Xiao2023, Bogdanov2009}.
+The suboptimal $1/\sqrt{N}$ scaling, as will be elaborated in the following sections, arises from a mismatch between the rank of the estimator and that of the target state, and once the two are matched, even static measurements achieve $1/N$.
+The question of recovering optimal scaling through adaptivity is thus only meaningful for high-rank mixed-state estimators, which overparametrize the target and place its pure-state component on the boundary of the estimator domain (see Appendix~\ref{app:pure_state_in_mixed_state_estimaton} for an intuitive explanation of the resulting degradation).
+There are, in addition, two major drawbacks in restricting a state estimator to only pure states.
+First, the space of pure states is not convex, and it is not guaranteed that the likelihood function is monoidal in this space \cite{BlumeKohout2010}.
 Secondly, since it is impossible to prepare perfect pure states in any experimental setup, the prepared state is always mixed and would be outside the estimator support.
-Due to these limitations, our focus will be exclusively on mixed-state estimators.
+For these reasons our focus will be exclusively on mixed-state estimators.
 To ensure that the estimators perform optimally on average, the target states will be randomly chosen from a set of Haar-random pure states.
-Estimating pure and close-to-pure states in mixed-state estimators is particularly challenging because of the behavior of estimators when target states are close to the boundary of the estimator domain.
-An intuitive explanation for this is provided in Appendix~\ref{app:pure_state_in_mixed_state_estimaton}.
+In Secs.~\ref{sec:Result_numerical_transient_behavior} and \ref{sec:results_realistic_experimental_scenario} we restrict our numerical analysis to pure states only, ensuring that the $1/\sqrt{N}$ scaling we observe at large $N$ is due to detector noise alone.
+For close-to-pure but mixed target states, the nonadaptive infidelity would eventually cross over to $1/N$ scaling once $N$ is large enough to resolve the target states' finite distance from the pure-state boundary, which would complicate the comparison.

 In summary, our investigation mainly focuses on mixed-state estimators with pure target states using exact readout-error mitigation.
 The quality measure is the asymptotic scaling of the quantum infidelity in the number of measurements.
 The quantum infidelity is averaged over Haar-random target states.